 Don't even think about taking children on a tour of historic churches.
 They won't enjoy it, and as a result neither will you.

 My parents frequently dragged us around ancient churches as a youngster.
 Nowadays I can see the appeal - well preserved buildings that are nearly a thousand years old and they are free to get in.
-Part of Old St Boniface Church dates back to the 11th century.
-Charles I was brought to the church from his holiday home/prison at Carisbrooke Castle for a funeral.
-St. Lawrence Old Church on Seven Sisters Road is quaintness multiplied by quaintness, with a door designed for very short people and seating for a tiny gathering. |

-5. Eat crab on chips or local ice cream
+5. Eat local ice cream

-Reviews average 3.5/5 at the time of writing.
-Alternatively, try Crave ice cream at the Ventnorian in the town centre.
+I don't usually include food and drink recommendations in these guides.
+However, I'm not alone in being a big fan of Crave ice cream at the Ventnorian in the town centre.
 The ice cream is made on the premises and the big range of flavours change frequently.
 On my last visit I spent about 15 minutes trying to decide which flavour to have.
-I'm sure there are other good ice cream options in Ventnor but it's been going for years and gets outstanding reviews. |

 6. Isle of Wight Donkey Sanctuary